UBC-MDS/data-analysis-review-checklist/data-analysis-review-checklist.md

 - [ ] **References:** Do all archival references that should have a DOI list one (e.g., papers, datasets, software)?
 - [ ] **Writing quality:** Is the writing of good quality, concise, engaging?

-Estimated hours spent reviewing:
+### Estimated hours spent reviewing:

-Review Comments:
+### Review Comments:

+Please provide more detailed feedback here on what was done particularly well, and what could be improved.
+It is especially important to elaborate on items that you were not able to check off in the list above.

 #### Attribution